Enjoying our puzzle hints?

 Definition: to be in contact with

-Why it's tricky: can also refer to a sense of feeling
+Why it's tricky: can also refer to a sense or a feeling

 Connections #1046 explained